Dan Tehan: Turnbull government

-Morrison Government
+Morrison government

 During the August 2018 Liberal leadership spills, Tehan announced that he would not vote to depose a sitting prime minister.
 When Turnbull withdrew from the second vote, he supported Scott Morrison.
 Tehan was subsequently appointed Minister for Education in the first Morrison Ministry.

 Tehan commissioned two reviews into academic freedom following a series of controversies.
 The first, led by Robert French, recommended the adoption of a freedom-of-speech code, with universities agreeing to implement this by the end of 2020.
 The second, led by Sally Walker, examined university responses to the French code.

 In 2020, Tehan announced a policy whereby university course fees would be altered to encourage "job-ready graduates", with fees to be increased for arts, commerce and law but reduced for STEM subjects.
 He later proposed that students failing more than half of their courses be denied access to government loans.

 Tehan was moved to the trade portfolio in a December 2020 cabinet reshuffle, prompted by the retirement of Mathias Cormann.
-He took over negotiations for the proposed Australia–UK free trade agreement from his predecessor Simon Birmingham.
+He took over negotiations for the Australia-United Kingdom Free Trade Agreement from his predecessor Simon Birmingham.

+Opposition

+Following the Coalition's defeat at the 2022 federal election, Tehan was given the immigration and citizenship portfolio in Peter Dutton's shadow cabinet.

 Political positions

-Tehan is a member of the centre-right faction of the Liberal Party.
+Tehan is a member of the National Right (Old Guard) faction of the Liberal Party, after previously being aligned with centre-right faction during the Morrison government years.

-Tehan opposes same-sex marriage, but in June 2016 announced he would vote in parliament in accordance with the results of a nationwide plebiscite.
+Tehan opposed the legalisation of same-sex marriage in Australia, but in June 2016 announced he would vote in parliament in accordance with the results of a nationwide plebiscite.
+He ultimately voted in favour of the Marriage Amendment (Definition and Religious Freedoms) Act 2017 which legalised same-sex marriage.

 In 2018 he delivered the St Thomas More Lecture in Canberra and spoke of a "creeping encroachment from the state on religious belief", suggesting the introduction of a national religious discrimination act.

 Personal life

-Tehan has five children with his wife Sarah and as of 2016 lived on a small farm near Hamilton, Victoria.
+Tehan has three children and is twice divorced.

+Tehan supports the Richmond Tigers in the Australian Football League.